A Note on Weak Saturation Number of Trees: Abstract

 \section{Abstract}

 In this paper, we estimate the weak saturation numbers of trees.
 As a case study, we examine caterpillars and obtain several tight estimates.
 In particular, this implies that for any $\alpha\in [1,2]$, there exist caterpillars with $k$ vertices whose weak saturation numbers are of order $k^\alpha$.
 We call a tree good if its weak saturation number is exactly its edge number minus one.
 We provide a sufficient condition for a tree to be a good tree.
 With the additional property that all leaves are at even distances from each other, this condition fully characterizes good trees.
-The latter result also provides counterexamples, demonstrating that Theorem 8 of a paper by Faudree, Gould and Jacobson (R. J. Faudree, R. J. Gould, and M. S. Jacobson.
-Weak saturation numbers for sparse graphs. {\it Discussiones Mathematicae Graph Theory}, 33(4): 677-693, 2013.) is incorrect.